SuperrSonic/WiiMC-SSLC/README.md

 - Added Shuffle, Loop, and Continuous modes for video.
 - Artwork Viewer for videos and music using external files.
 - Wii Message Board playlog support when started from a Channel.
-- Changing themes requires using arguments.
+- Changing themes now requires arguments.
 - Force IOS argument allows using a different usb module with IOS202.
 - Reconnect radio streams after a minute if a fail is detected.
 - Removed photo viewer, BMP, GIF, NTFS, and EXT2 support.
-- Other minor changes and fixes.

 [**YouTube Channel**](https://www.youtube.com/SuperrSonic)